 The awards don't stop there.
-Travel + Leisure recently names St. Pete/Clearwater as one of its top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
+Travel + Leisure recently named St. Pete/Clearwater as one of its top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
 Then there's the long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.

 Read on to learn more about each of these award-winning beaches.
 And, to discover even more ways to enjoy our beautiful beaches and waterways, dive in to an amazing experience here.